Hawxy/Schematic.AspNetCore/README.md

    .TrackFeature("messages-sent", quantity: 1);      // controllers: [TrackFeature("messages-sent")]
 ```

-Events are emitted only for successful (status < 400) responses, and a tracking failure never fails the response. `RequireFeature(..., track: true)` reuses the entitlement check result, so the SDK is called once per request.
+Events are emitted only for successful (status < 400) responses, and a tracking failure will never fail the response. `RequireFeature(..., track: true)` reuses the entitlement check result, so the SDK is called once per request.

 ## Identifying customers